 Whether you are planning to foster, adopt, or foster to adopt, you will have to go through the first step in the process: a home study.
 Home studies can be overwhelming, which is why it is important to do your research and make sure you are prepared.
 Home studies may often feel invasive as they do pry into your private life.
-Finances, health and family history, income, parenting styles, and background checks are all a normal and standard part of the home study process.
+Finances, health and family history, income, parenting styles, and background checks are all normal and standard parts of the home study process.
 Although it can, at times, feel like agencies or the state may be trying to weed out people, more than not, they are trying to qualify people.
-With over 100,000 children presently waiting for their forever home, the true goal of home studies is to ensure that homes for these children will be a safe, thriving, and loving home.
+With over 100,000 children presently waiting for their forever home, the true goal of home studies is to ensure that homes for these children will be safe, thriving, and loving home.
 This article will go over some common questions and concerns people have when it comes to foster care home study and home studies in general.

 Can you adopt without a home study?